Sammaye/mongoglue/README.md

 ## Write Concern

-Mongoglue implements abstracts the write concern from the driver.
-This is mainly to support global ack writes on older versions of the driver (pre-1.3).
+Mongoglue abstracts the write concern from the driver.
+This is to support global ack writes on older versions of the driver (pre-1.3).

 The default write concern for mongoglue is `1` ( http://php.net/manual/en/mongo.writeconcerns.php ) with journal ack off.
 You can change these defaults using: